altmp/altv-docs-gta/tools/generators/weapon_models/README.md

-# "w"eapon Models Page Generator
+# Weapon Models Page Generator
 This tool generates the docs page for weapon models.
 It read the json files from [GTA V Data Dumps from DurtyFree](https://github.com/DurtyFree/gta-v-data-dumps) and parses the data.
 The generated page will be deployed to `gta/articles/weapons/models.md` and the images need to be located at `gta/images/weapon/models/`.

 ## How to run this tool